XinFinOrg/XDC-Relayer/README.md

 # XDC Relayer

-Relayer is a communication bridge between XDC mainnet and its subnet.
-It provides synchronisation feature to make sure subnet chain is audited on mainnet securely.
+Relayer is a communication bridge between XDC parent chain and its subnet.
+It provides synchronisation feature to make sure subnet chain is audited on parent chain securely.

 ## Pre-reqs
 To build and run this app locally you will need: